 Find Cheap Homeowners Insurance Quotes in Your Area

-Strictly speaking, there is no such thing as "Hurricane Insurance", rather there are a combination of insurance policies you can purchase to best protect your home from hurricane damage.
+Strictly speaking, there is no such thing as "hurricane insurance."
+Rather, there are a combination of insurance policies you can purchase to best protect your home from hurricane damage.
 If you live in a hurricane-prone zone, we recommend you purchase as much coverage as you can afford.
 As we will discuss in this article, a hurricane can cause devastating damage, and a standard home insurance policy won't always cover it.

-Coverage for Wind Damage: Windstorm Insurance
+Coverage for wind damage: Windstorm insurance

-In some states like Louisiana, Texas and Florida, some companies may require you to buy an extra windstorm insurance policy in addition to your normal home insurance policy.
-In this case all wind damage would fall under this policy instead of your traditional homeowners.
+In some states like Louisiana, Texas and Florida, companies may require you to buy an extra windstorm insurance policy in addition to your normal home insurance policy.
+In this case, all wind damage would fall under this policy instead of your traditional homeowners.
 On top of hurricane coverage, you'd also be covered for tornadoes, cyclones and all high-speed wind damage.
 You will need to talk to your insurer to see if you need the separate windstorm policy.

 For example, if your home is insured for $500,000, then you could be on the hook for the first damages of up to $15,000 to $25,000 for the deductible.
-However, hurricane deductibles aren't always percentage-based; in Florida, for example, you must be given the option of a $500 flat-rate hurricane deductible, although your premium may of course be higher than if you choose one of the other required options: of 2%, 5%, or 10% of the insured value of your home.
+However, hurricane deductibles aren't always percentage-based; in Florida, you must be given the option of a $500 flat-rate hurricane deductible, although your premium may of course be higher than if you choose one of the other required options: 2%, 5% or 10% of the insured value of your home.